XML RSS

 Do you shout at your children when they aggravate you with their stubborness?

 Let's work with an example.
-Say the representative has decided to mime the movie 'Gone with the wind'.
+Say the representative decided to mime the movie 'Gone with the wind'.
 She has to let the teams know the number of words in the name.
 So she holds up four fingers.
 The teams decipher the action and call out 'four words'.

 Now the mimer holds up the index finger and the teams call out 'first word'.
 Now the player has to mime the word 'gone'.
 She should give it a couple of tries.
 If the teams do not get it then she should not sweat it and become frustrated.